geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

   The OAuth2 rewrite continues, and a new community module will be available for GeoServer 2.28.0.
   This work will need public testing in different operational environments.

-* Brad Hards started the Wicket and 8 update, which progressed into a Wicket 9 update for GeoServer 2.26.0.
+* Brad Hards started the Wicket 8 update, which progressed into a Wicket 9 update for GeoServer 2.26.0.
   Thanks to David Blasby (GeoCat) helping write Wicket 9 Dialog replacement.
   The Wicket CSP Header restrictions were enabled for GeoServer 2.27.0.